ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

        ez-all c55 ct1 l22 pl2 p1 p2 p22
 ```

-In the event that a new version of `Child` is published, the following keys will be purged:
+In the event when a new version of `Child` is published, the following keys are purged:

 - `c55`, because Content `[Child]` was changed
 - `r55`, because cache for any object that has a relation to Content `[Child]` should be purged
 - `l22`, because Location `[Child]` has changed ( that would be location holding content-id=55)